roytang/blog/content/post/2017/03/review-final-fantasy-xv.md

 **The Open World**

 The open world gives the party a lot to do.
-There's "hunts&#8221; dished out by people in diners (basically quests to go kill a specific bunch of monsters) and other side quests given out by various characters.
+There's "hunts" dished out by people in diners (basically quests to go kill a specific bunch of monsters) and other side quests given out by various characters.
 There's a fishing minigame, because apparently it's a hobby of Noctis.
 The fishing minigame is okay, except I didn't have the patience to try to get the most difficult fish.

 Then there's the photos and the food porn.
 A lot of pandering to the modern-day youths here, I'm surprised instagram hasn't been invented in their world.
 Cooking is Ignis' specialty, and the game renders each dish really well, sometimes enough to make you hungry.